 Make sure strict timelines are met

 First Rabies Vaccination and Certificate

-All pets must have an original Rabies Certificate, and this certificate must state the microchip number, the date of inoculation, and the validity of the particular vaccination you obtain -- some are good for two years, others are only good for one.
+All pets must have an original Rabies Certificate, which must state the microchip number, the date of inoculation, and the validity of the particular vaccination.
 This vaccine must be an inactivated vaccine.
-For import into Singapore, the first rabies vaccine must be older than four months for 10 days of quarantine or older than 3 months for 30 days of quarantine.
+For import into Singapore, the first rabies vaccine must be older than four months for 10 days of quarantine or older than 3 months for 30 days.

 - Cat Flu (Feline calcivirus, Feline viral rhinotracheitis)

 - Your vet must perform a rabies blood test on your pet at least 30 days after the first rabies vaccination but within six months before export.
 The results need to show your pet has a rabies titer test of =/> .5 IU/mL.